Sensitive Data Desktop for secondary use of health and social data

 - On SD Desktop Homepage, click on Go to SD Desktop Management page.

-- Here, under Available instances click on Delete Desktop.
+- Here, under Available Desktops click on Delete Desktop.

 The desktop should not be deleted before all the results have been exported.
 All the data present in the computing environment will be deleted, and it will not be possible to retrieve them.
 You will delete the entire virtual workspace, and your colleagues (or the other CCS project members) will lose their results and data imported to it.
 For this reason, please get in touch with all the project members and send a request to export all the results of your analysis from the virtual workspace, before deleting a virtual Desktop.